 ABSTRACT

-Background: Infertility affects 15% of couples worldwide.
-Sea cucumbers, used traditionally in medicine, may offer a new approach to infertility treatment thanks to their beneficial properties, though their mechanisms aren't fully understood.
+Background: Infertility affects 15% of couples worldwide and is often associated with oxidative stress and inflammation.
+Sea cucumbers, traditionally used in medicine, may offer a promising new approach to infertility treatment due to their beneficial properties, although the underlying mechanisms remain not fully understood.

-Purpose: This study aimed to elucidate the molecular mechanisms of sea cucumber's anti-infertility effects using a network pharmacology approach, focusing on interactions with key hormone receptors and signaling pathways.
+Purpose: This study aimed to elucidate the molecular mechanisms underlying the anti-infertility effects of sea cucumber using a network pharmacology approach, with a focus on interactions with key hormone receptors and signaling pathways and in vivo study.

-Study Design: This experimental study employed in silico and in vitro methods to evaluate the potential of Stichopus herrmanni extracts on infertility
+Study Design: This experimental study employed in silico and in vitro methods to evaluate the potential of Stichopus herrmanni extracts in the treatment of infertility.

-Methods: Bioactive compounds from sea cucumber extracts were identified via LCMS.
-Their infertility treatment potential was assessed using the WAY2DRUG PASS server.
-ADMET analysis determined drug-likeness.
-Protein targets were predicted using SEA Search Server and Swiss Target Prediction, cross-referenced with DisGeNET and Open Targets databases.
+Methods: Bioactive compounds from sea cucumber extracts were identified via LC-MS. The potential for infertility treatment was assessed using the WAY2DRUG PASS server, while ADMET analysis determined drug-likeness.
+Protein targets were predicted using the SEA Search Server and Swiss Target Prediction, and cross-referenced with the DisGeNET and Open Targets databases.
 Network topology analysis was conducted using STRING and Cytoscape.
-Docking analysis and molecular dynamics simulations investigated interactions with estrogen receptor alpha (ESR1) and androgen receptor (AR).
+Docking analysis and molecular dynamics simulations were performed to investigate interactions with estrogen receptor alpha (ESR1) and androgen receptor (AR).
 In vivo tests involved administering 300 mg/kg of sea cucumber extract to male rats with regular or high-fat diets for eight weeks.

-Results: Twenty bioactive compounds showed anti-infertility potential.
-Docking studies revealed strong binding affinities of andrographolide, 6-gingerol, 24-methylcholesta-7,22-dien-3β-ol, and sarcostin to ESR1 and AR.
-Molecular dynamics simulations confirmed the stability of these interactions and indicated conformational changes in ESR1 upon ligand binding.
+Results: Twentynine bioactive compounds exhibited anti-infertility potential.
+Notably, andrographolide and 6-gingerol strongly bound to ESR1 and AR, with stable interactions confirmed by molecular dynamics.
+In vivo, the extract reduced oxidative stress by increased GSH, inflammation by decreased NfkB and weight gain in high-fat diet rats.

-Conclusion: This study supports the anti-infertility potential of sea cucumber bioactive compounds., highlighting their promisingeffect on mechanism.
-Specifically, Andrographolide and 6-gingerol show promise as natural estrogen signaling modulators. offering potential for improved reproductive health outcomes .Further in vitro and in vivo studies are necessary to validate these findings and explore their therapeutic potential for developing novel, personalized fertility treatments.
+Conclusion: This study supports the anti-infertility potential of bioactive compounds derived from sea cucumber, highlighting their promising therapeutic effect on infertility through antioxidant, anti-inflammatory mechanism.
+Specifically, Andrographolide and 6-gingerol show promise as natural modulators of estrogen signaling. offering potential for improved reproductive health outcomes .

-Key words: Sea cucumber; infertility; network pharmacology; bioactive compounds; estrogen receptor; androgen receptor; molecular docking; molecular dynamics
+Key words: Sea cucumber; infertility; network pharmacology; bioactive compounds; estrogen receptor; androgen receptor; molecular docking; molecular dynamics; in vivo

 List of Abbreviations: